 You can also register in person (and vote) at your local elections office during the "grace period."
 The grace period starts 27 days before Election Day and ends on Election Day.
 Grace Period Voting but this does NOT take place at your regular polling place.
-Grace Period Voting almost always happens at your Local Election Official's office.
-Contact your Local Election Official for more information.
+Grace Period Voting almost always happens at your Local Election Office's office.
+Contact your Local Election Office for more information.

 To register in Illinois you must: